eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+## 3.188
+- Shopping Assistant tells you when you select an item which you already bought

 ## 3.1871
 - Missed a . because HAAAAAAAAANDS (this is github's fault for complicated reasons I won't get into)
 - So, how about capitalising a critical new function... and then not?